Edit in GitHubLog an issue

 About application

 This example application will use the Details View extension point.
-It will render a custom icon in the side panel rail only if the selected asset has "jpeg" extension.
+It will render a custom icon in the side panel rail only if the selected asset has the "jpeg" extension.
 When the user clicks on the icon, the extension will display a custom panel with a button.
 Clicking the button will display a toast message with the asset's path.

 More information about AEM Assets View extension points can be found at AEM Assets View Extension Points.